Advertisement Close

 Respecting the deadline is super important to any of the Rising Leaders initiatives.
 Photo: Wrike

-One of the most important rules an applicant must follow is never to submit your application late.
-Whatever you do, do not contact the initiatives’ coordinators the night before, saying you will get the application in after midnight.
+One of the most essential rules an applicant must follow is never to submit your application late.
+Whatever you do, do not contact the initiatives coordinators the night before, saying you will get the application in after midnight.
 The general rule of thumb is to respect the deadline.
-Do not submit it an hour after, the day after, or the week after; the deadline is hard-and-fast, and as a young professional, it is important and respectful to be on time, and this application is no different.
+Do not submit it an hour after, the day later, or the week after; the deadline is hard and fast, and as a young professional, it is meaningful and respectful to be on time, and this application is no different.
 For instance, if you are applying for this year’s 40 Under 40 contest, the deadline is midnight on Wednesday, August 3, 2022, and nothing else.

 7. DON’T Apply if you are not within the age requirements or are not of Arab American descent: